NicolasDenoyelle/Hierarchical-monitors/README.md

 If you don't have one of them you will have to remove them from line `PERF_PLUGINS` in Makefile.

 * monitors using papi and maqao are system wide.
-You must ave permission to read performance counters system wide.
+You must have permission to read performance counters system wide.
 It can be achieved by running the command: `echo "-1" > /proc/sys/kernel/perf_event_paranoid` as root.

 * bison and lex for monitor importer.